 “Western Growers” is a famous workers’ compensation case which addresses whether there can be two periods of cumulative trauma as opposed to one.
 The case lays out some framework on the issue.
 As an attorney, it is cool and it sounds like you know something when you utter the words “Western Growers.”
 What is funny is that some insurance company attorneys truly do not understand the meaning of the case.
 They do, however, know enough of it to make them dangerous!

 In sum, double the drama!
-As a result of “Western Growers,” an Insurance Company may file additional CT claims concerning your case.
+As a result of “Western Growers,” an Insurance Company may file additional CT claims concerning your claim.
 Western Growers can allow for more Employers, Insurance Companies, and Defense Attorneys to be involved with your case.
 You can be guaranteed that they will all spout out the words “Western Growers” at some time in the handling of your case.

 How Does “Western Growers” impact my case?

 “Western Growers” case can impact an injured worker in two levels.
 First, it can impact what the “legal date” of your injury.
 Second, it can create “multiple” CT claims.
 If you have had concurrent or consecutive employment, those Employers may be joined to your case.

 In double summation, additional employers, carriers, and dates of injuries can lead to additional depositions, records requests, and medical evaluations.
 These activities will most likely extend out the time that your case is resolved.

 Of course!
 Initially, all of this drama occurring in your work injury claim can be overwhelming.
 Your simple CT work injury claim is taking on a life of its own!
 Don’t panic, it will all come to pass.
 Be patient.
 There may be additional delays on the resolution of your matter.
 Sometimes, however, it can work in the benefit of the Injured Worker in that they may receive greater compensation or benefits because of the addition of new parties.

 As an Injured Worker, where can I get advice?